ahmetalicc/cashier-app/README.md

 Repeat the above steps for each service (service2, service3, ..., api-gateway, discovery-server).

 **Build and Run with Docker Compose:**

+Make sure your docker-compose.yml file includes the definitions for all your services.
+Then run:

 `docker-compose up --build`